nlemoing/resume-generator/articles/knight.md

 <figcaption>Since 6 and 9 are both multiples of 3, we are always changing our coordinates by a multiple of 3.</figcaption>
 </figure>

 Let's say we pick (4, 5) as our starting position.
 4 is one above a multiple of 3, so we can write it as 1 + 3(1).
-If we add a 6 or a 9, we can add them to the right part of the number without affecting the left since they are also multiples of 3.
-Our x coordinate will always be one above a multiple of 3; never two above a multiple of 3, nor a multiple of 3 itself.
+Similarly, we can write 5 as 2 + 3(1).
+We're breaking 4 and 5 up into their quotient (1) and remainder (1 and 2, respectively) when they're divided by 3.
+If we want to add any multiple of 3 to these numbers, only the quotient will change.
+That's exactly what is happening when we move the knight, since we are always changing each coordinate by either 6 or 9.
+Therefore, our x coordinate will always be one above a multiple of 3; never two above a multiple of 3, nor a multiple of 3 itself.

 Mathematicians have special terminology for being "one above a multiple of 3".
 They would say that 4 is *congruent* to 1, *modulo* 3.
 Basically, this means that 1 and 4 have the same remainder when divided by 3.
 This is also true of 7, 10, and an infinite amount of other numbers.
 Mathematicians don't have time to list an infinite amount of numbers, so when they want to talk about *all* the numbers with this property, they call this group the *congruence class* of 1, *modulo* 3.

-Like we saw above, if we add a multiple of 3 to a number, it'll remain in the same congruence class, *modulo* 3.
-We can also define congruence classes *modulo* other numbers as well; the same property will hold.
+Because of the remainder property we saw above, our coordinates will always stay in the same congruence class (*modulo* 3) that they began in because we are always adding multiples of 3.
+This is why our knight can only reach every third row and column.

+The same general idea happens when the knight's numbers share any factor other than 1.
 If a knight's numbers share a factor, then we will always be adding a multiple of that factor to our coordinates, trapping us in the same congruence class forever.

 #### Parity problems